Letter of marque: Applying for, and legal effect of, a letter of marque

 The body of Captain William Kidd hanging in a gibbet over the Thames, the result of confusion over whether Captain Kidd took prizes legally under a letter of marque, or illegally as a pirate.

 The procedure for issuing letters of marque, and the issuing authority, varied by time and circumstance.
 In colonial British America, for instance, colonial governors issued such letters in the name of the Crown.
 During the American War of Independence, authorization shifted from individual state legislatures, followed by both the states and the Continental Congress, and lastly, after ratification of the Constitution, only Congress authorized and the President signed letters of marque.
-A shipowner applied for such a letter of marque by stating the name, description, tonnage, and force (armaments) of the vessel, the name and residence of the owner, and the intended number of crew, and tendered a bond promising strict observance of the country's laws and treaties, and of international laws and customs.
+A shipowner applied for such a letter of marque by stating the name, description, tonnage, force (armaments) of the vessel, name and residence of the owner, and intended number of crew.
+The shipowner tendered a bond promising strict observance of the country's laws and treaties, and of international laws and customs.
 The United States granted the commission to the vessel, not to its captain, often for a limited time or specified area, and stated the enemy upon whom attacks were permitted.
 For example, during the Second Barbary War (1815), President James Madison authorized the brig Grand Turk (out of Salem, Massachusetts) to cruise against "Algerine vessels, public or private, goods and effects, of or belonging to the Dey of Algiers".
 This particular commission was never put to use, as it was issued July 3, 1815, the same day the treaty was signed, ending the U.S. involvement in the war.